brpo01/k8s-cluster-from-ground-up/k8s-proj21-docs.md

 8089 is an arbitrary port number on your laptop or client PC, and we want to tunnel traffic through it to the port number of the nginx-service 80.

 ![image](https://user-images.githubusercontent.com/47898882/147879857-9d78a5da-4791-496d-b55e-c7c848a4db03.png)

+Unfortunately, this will not work quite yet.
+Because there is no way the service will be able to select the actual Pod it is meant to route traffic to.
+If there are hundreds of Pods running, there must be a way to ensure that the service only forwards requests to the specific Pod it is intended for.

+To make this work, you must reconfigure the Pod manifest and introduce labels to match the selectors key in the field section of the service manifest.

+- Update the Pod manifest with the below and apply the manifest:

+apiVersion: v1
+kind: Pod
+metadata:
+  name: nginx-pod
+  labels:
+    app: nginx-pod
+spec:
+  containers:
+  - image: nginx:latest
+    name: nginx-pod
+    ports:
+    - containerPort: 80
+      protocol: TCP